WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja.md

 ### Layout Type

-The** **Template has **Layout Types **to change your Facebook feed style on the right side.
+TheTemplate has **Layout Types** to change your Facebook feed style on the right side.
 You can find a few options if you click on the drop-down menu.

 Currently, we have **Timeline**, **Grid**, **Masonry**, and **Carousel**.
 You can select a template for layout, number of columns, and column gap.